material-components/material-components-android/docs/components/FloatingActionButton.md

 1. Container
 1. Icon

-## Mini FABs
+## Small FABs

-A mini FAB should be used on smaller screens.
+A small FAB should be used on smaller screens.

-Mini FABs can also be used to create visual continuity with other screen elements.
+Small FABs can also be used to create visual continuity with other screen elements.

 API and source code: